sajjadGG/book-python/dragon/adr-init-name.rst

 Problem
 -------
-* Create and name it "Wawelski"
+* Create Dragon and name it "Wawelski"

 Option 1